ibm-cloud-docs/log-analysis/adding_tags.md

 # Adding tags at the LogDNA agent level
 {: #adding_tags}

-The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
-After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
+You can configure tags at the LogDNA agent level so that all lines that are sent by this agent can be grouped automatically into a group when you filter data in a view.
 {:shortdesc}

-## Adding tags at the LogDNA agent level
-{: #config_agent_kube_tags}

-You can configure tags at the agent level so that all lines that are sent by this agent can be grouped automatically into a group when you filter data in a view.

 You can define multiple tags.
 You separate tags by using commas.
 The maximum number of characters that you can set to define multiple tags is 80 characters.
+{: note}

+## Adding tags at the LogDNA agent level
+{: #adding_tags_kube}

 Complete the following steps to add tags to a cluster: